Arts District, Los Angeles: Early history

 Spanish priest Juan Crespi founded what is now known as the Arts District in 1796 during an expedition to Alta California.
 During his journey, he discovered a body of water that was surrounded by rich soil.
 This inspired a passage in his journal that states: "Should a town be needed in this location, this site shall be called Our Lady Queen of the Angels."
 The small pueblo was declared a new territory for the Spanish and was officially founded on September 4, 1781.

 Vignes Street is named for Jean-Louis Vignes, an aging adventurer and vintner who arrived in Los Angeles in 1831 by way of the Sandwich Islands (now Hawaii) and Bordeaux.
 He planted grapes on an area span of 104 acres where Cabernet and Sauvignon Blanc vines imported from the southern France thrived.
-By 1849, El Aliso, Vignes' vineyard named for the sacred local sycamore tree, was the largest producer of wine in California.
+By 1849, El Aliso, Vignes's vineyard named for the sacred local sycamore tree, was the largest producer of wine in California.
 The grapes are gone, but the San Antonio Winery just north of the community is a reminder of the area's past.

 By the late 19th century, oranges and grapefruits had replaced grapes as the principal agricultural products of the area; as such, the property west of the riverbank was thick with citrus groves.
 The groves provided a location for filmmaker D. W. Griffith, who filmed parts of In Old California there in 1909.
 A print shop became the area's first commercial arts enterprise, employing artists from around the region designing labels for the boxes of citrus fruits shipped across the country.